-If you think you already have Cavity Wall Insulation it is recommended that you ask an authorised Insulation Surveyor to check.
+If you think you already have Wall Insulation it is recommended that you ask an approved energy assessor to check.
 It is a simple process.
 Fill in the Insulation Enquiry Form for more information.

-Getting a free insulation grant in Scotland and the UK is a straightforward process.
+Getting a free insulation grant in Scotland is a straightforward process.
 You can arrange an appointment with an authorised Energy Grants Surveyor by entering your details in the Insulation Grant Enquiry Form opposite.